i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

         1. Place two redstone lamps with a lever on the front of each for inputs `A` and `B`.
         2. Attach a redstone torch to each input block to create `!A` and `!B`.
-        3. Merge these signals into a central block with redstone dust (an OR gate: `!A OR !B`).
+        3. Merge these signals into a central block with redstone dust (creates an OR gate: `!A OR !B`).
         4. Place a torch on the central block to invert the signal, giving `!(!A OR !B)`.
         5. Connect the output to a lamp for `Y`.